s12f/s12f.github.io/posts/2025-02-08-spanner-tlaplus.md

 So I abstract the Paxos replication layer as a linearizable key-value storage, that makes the implementation of transaction much simpler.

-There are many ways to a high-available linearizable key-value storage through replicated state machines (e.g. [Raft](https://raft.github.io/raft.pdf)), but which is out of topic of this post.
+There are many ways to implement a high-available linearizable key-value storage through replicated state machines (e.g. [Raft](https://raft.github.io/raft.pdf)), but which is out of topic of this post.

 So in TLA+, the participant is: